Friday, 1 June 2012

 In a separate bowl sieve the flour and baking powder together.

 Using a fine sieve, sieve the tea/milk mixture into a small bowl.
-This will remove any loose tea.
+This will

 Fold the flour into the butter mixture alternating with the tea/milk mixture.